Singapore Government Logo

 Description and Ethnobotany

-Foliage Shiny green leaves are pinnately compound (15 cm long).
-They are composed of 5 - 7 toothed leaflets (5 cm long) that lack stalks and occur in pairs.
+Foliage Shiny green leaves are oppositely arranged, pinnately compound (15 cm long).
+They are composed of 2 - 9 toothed, elliptic-ovate leaflets.

-Flowers Red-orange tubular flowers (5 cm long) have 5 unequal lobes and a long protruding style (filament-like tip of the female organ).
+Flowers Orange-red tubular flowers (3.5 - 4.5 cm long) have 5 unequal lobes and a long protruding style (filament-like tip of the female organ).
 Flowers occur in clusters near the branch tips.
-Male and female flowers occur on separate plants.

-Fruit Dry, dehiscent fruits are known as capsules.
-Flattened fruits (13 cm long) contain seeds with papery wings.
+Fruit Dry, dehiscent fruits are known as capsules, up to 7.5 cm long.

 Cultivation This fast-growing species should be planted in fertile, well-drained soil that is mildly acidic to mildy alkaline.
 Allow 0.6 - 0.9 m of spacing between individuals.
 It flowers best under full sun, but also tolerates light shade.